 The preceding discussion of Land Use Controls has identified some potential constraints on housing production.
-Where noted above, the constraints are addressed in Housing Plan Programs section.
+Where noted above, the constraints are will beaddressed in the Housing Plan Programs section.

 Local Processing and Permit Procedures

 There are three types of processing and permitting procedures that may apply to a housing project described in Table 34 below.
 The steps involved for approval is included in Appendix F, Table F-4: City Processing and Permit Procedures.